Tanner Building Dedication

 Education does not mean teaching people what they do not know.
 It means teaching them to behave as they do not behave.
 It is not teaching the youth the shapes of letters and the tricks of numbers, and then leaving them to turn their arithmetic to roguery and their literature to lust.
 It means, on the contrary, training them into the perfect exercise and kingly continence of their bodies and souls.
-It is a painful, continual, and difficult work to be done by kindness, by watching, by warning, by precept, and by praise, but above all--mdash;by example.
-[The Roycrofters, Elbert Hubbard's Scrapbook (New York: Wm.
+It is a painful, continual, and difficult work to be done by kindness, by watching, by warning, by precept, and by praise, but above all—by example.
+[The Roycrofters, Elbert Hubbard’s Scrapbook (New York: Wm.
 H. Wise, 1923), p.
 17]

 President N. Eldon Tanner taught many students through the years.
 He not only taught effectively the prescribed course, but, more importantly, he taught them to behave as they should behave.
-To use Ruskin's words, he taught "by kindness, by watching, by warning, by precept, and by praise, but above all--mdash;by example."
+To use Ruskin’s words, he taught “by kindness, by watching, by warning, by precept, and by praise, but above all—by example.”

 I never knew him in Canada.
 I am not a product of the small one-room school in which he first taught.
 I first became acquainted with his name when he secured from a Protestant minister permission to publish a talk which the minister had given under the title, “What We Can Learn from the Latter-day Saints.”
 That talk was a great tribute to the LDS people.
 The exposure to our people, which led to this glowing compliment, was largely an exposure to N. Eldon Tanner, the man whom the minister best knew.